CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 **Adding the package location to `sys.path`:**

-1. In the action's Pyton script, import the `sys` module.
+1. In the action's Python script, import the `sys` module.
 2. Use `sys.path.append()` to add the path to the desired module.
 3. Import the module and use it.
     **Example - takes path as input parameter, adds it to sys.path and imports desired module **